Soliton: In material physics

 Solitons can occur in materials, such as ferroelectrics, in the form of domain walls.
 Ferroelectric materials exhibit spontaneous polarization, or electric dipoles, which are coupled to configurations of the material structure.
 Domains of oppositely poled polarizations can be present within a single material as the structural configurations corresponding to opposing polarizations are equally favorable with no presence of external forces.
-The domain boundaries, or “walls”, that separate these local structural configurations are regions of lattice dislocations.
+The domain boundaries, or "walls", that separate these local structural configurations are regions of lattice dislocations.
 The domain walls can propagate as the polarizations, and thus, the local structural configurations can switch within a domain with applied forces such as electric bias or mechanical stress.
 Consequently, the domain walls can be described as solitons, discrete regions of dislocations that are able to slip or propagate and maintain their shape in width and length.

-In recent literature, ferroelectricity has been observed in twisted bilayers of van der Waal materials such as MoS2 and graphene.
+In recent literature, ferroelectricity has been observed in twisted bilayers of van der Waal materials such as molybdenum disulfide and graphene.
 The moiré superlattice that arises from the relative twist angle between the van der Waal monolayers generates regions of different stacking orders of the atoms within the layers.
 These regions exhibit inversion symmetry breaking structural configurations that enable ferroelectricity at the interface of these monolayers.
 The domain walls that separate these regions are composed of partial dislocations where different types of stresses, and thus, strains are experienced by the lattice.
 It has been observed that soliton or domain wall propagation across a moderate length of the sample (order of nanometers to micrometers) can be initiated with applied stress from an AFM tip on a fixed region.
 The soliton propagation carries the mechanical perturbation with little loss in energy across the material, which enables domain switching in a domino-like fashion.

 It has also been observed that the type of dislocations found at the walls can affect propagation parameters such as direction.
 For instance, STM measurements showed four types of strains of varying degrees of shear, compression, and tension at domain walls depending on the type of localized stacking order in twisted bilayer graphene.
 Different slip directions of the walls are achieved with different types of strains found at the domains, influencing the direction of the soliton network propagation.

 Nonidealities such as disruptions to the soliton network and surface impurities can influence soliton propagation as well.
 Domain walls can meet at nodes and get effectively pinned, forming triangular domains, which have been readily observed in various ferroelectric twisted bilayer systems.
 In addition, closed loops of domain walls enclosing multiple polarization domains can inhibit soliton propagation and thus, switching of polarizations across it.
 Also, domain walls can propagate and meet at wrinkles and surface inhomogeneities within the van der Waal layers, which can act as obstacles obstructing the propagation.